-The Villa Medici and the Historical Museum of Hunting and the Territory are located at Cerreto Guidi near Florence.
-At the center of Cerreto Guidi is located the precious villa commissioned by Duke Cosimo I de 'Medici as a hunting lodge.
-The villa's construction took place between 1564 and 1566 by architect David Fortini who took over the architect Alfonso Parigi the Elder.
-The villa houses inside the remakes of the original furnishings, the Medici portraits from the Florentine Galleries and the Medici tapestries.
-The main works are the portraits of Cosimo acting within coronation as Grand Duke and the portrait of Isabella de 'Medici.
-The collection includes works owned by Stefano Bardini including marble and terracotta sculptures, paintings on wood and canvas, objects in precious stones, inlaid and painted chests and cabinets.
-The Historical Museum of hunting and territory is located within the villa from 2002.
-The museum includes a hunting lodge of the Lorraine period, and a collection of hunting and shooting guns.
-In addition, the villa houses like the antique Roman times and Medieval marbles.
+The Medici Villa and the Historical Museum of Hunting and the Territory are located in Cerreto Guidi in the province of Florence.
+In the center of Cerreto Guidi is the precious villa commissioned by Duke Cosimo I de 'Medici as a hunting lodge.
+The construction of the villa took place between 1564 and 1566 with architect Davide Fortini who took over from the architect Alfonso Parigi il Vecchio.
+The villa houses inside the original furnishings remakes, Medici portraits from the Florentine Galleries and Medici tapestries.
+Among the main works are the portraits of Cosimo in the coronation habit as Grand Duke and the portrait of Isabella de 'Medici.
+The works owned by Stefano Bardini are part of the collection which includes sculptures in marble and terracotta, paintings on wood and canvas, artifacts in semi-precious stones, inlaid chests and paintings and cabinets.
+The Historical Museum of Hunting and the Territory has been located inside the villa since 2002.
+The Museum includes a hunting lodge from the Lorraine period and a collection of hunting and shooting weapons.
+In addition, the villa houses Roman and medieval marbles as an antique dealer.